 Describe the Lord’s step-by-step guidance to the servant of Abraham from this passage.Hide Answer

 From the passage, we can see the step-by-step guidance from the Lord to the servant regarding his prayer request.
 The Scriptures tell us that before the servant had finished speaking in his heart (Gen 24:45), a young woman with her pitcher on her shoulder came out to draw water from the well, where the servant was standing (Gen 24:13, 15).
 Then, the young woman did not only give the servant a drink from her pitcher when he requested it from her but the young woman also drew water for all the servant’s camels until they had finished drinking.
-Rachel’s deeds were exactly in accordance to the servant’s request in his prayer (Gen 24:14, 18-19).
+Rebekah’s deeds were exactly in accordance to the servant’s request in his prayer (Gen 24:14, 18-19).

 Apart from guiding the servant based upon his request, the Lord led him directly toward the relatives of Abraham.
 That young woman who gave him and all his camels water to drink was the daughter of Bethuel, the son of Milcah, the wife of Nahor—Abraham’s brother.
-Just as the servant had sworn to Abraham that he would take a wife from Abraham’s country and family, Rachel was indeed the young woman from the country and family of Abraham (Gen 24:4, 15).
+Just as the servant had sworn to Abraham that he would take a wife from Abraham’s country and family, Rebekah was indeed the young woman from the country and family of Abraham (Gen 24:4, 15).

 Why did the servant wonder at the young woman and remain silent?Hide Answer